ssube/textual-engine/docs/getting-started.md

 and intentionally written interactive fiction are possible, in a turn-based system with easy scripting.

 ### What Is A Text Adventure?

+TODO:

+- some history
+- IF vs Roguelike

 ### Where Can I Play?